 - a.
 With a continued emphasis on tracking budget levels, obligation and expenditure baselines will be created in P2.
-Program performance, as measured through the achievement of the mission success criteria in section F-7, will inform resource execution and allow headquarters, divisions, and districts to manage and confirm progress towards achieving established performance targets for all aspects of the Regulatory Program. - b.
-The Regulatory Program goals and the mission success criteria were developed through a collaborative process with the (OMB), with each of the goals having an equal focus.
-The Regulatory CoP views the new criteria as better indicators of Program performance based on the current challenges and needs.
+Program performance, as measured through the achievement of the mission success criteria in Section F-7, will inform resource execution and allow headquarters, divisions, and districts to manage and confirm progress towards achieving established performance targets for all aspects of the Regulatory Program. - b.
+The Regulatory Program goals and the mission success criteria were developed through a collaborative process with OMB, with each of the goals having an equal focus.
+The Regulatory CoP views the new criteria as better indicators of program performance based on the current challenges and needs.
 These criteria were coordinated with OMB, tested in FY 2018, calibrated in FY 2019 and fully implemented in FY 2020.
 To track and evaluate performance and budget execution, the criteria will be part of the Command Monitoring Requirements (CMR) - c.
 Compliance, Permit, and Administrative Appeals Data.
 Districts and divisions are still required to enter all data into the ORM2 database and report performance for each of the criteria every quarter, with the exception of Mission Success Criteria 2.1 and 2.2, which are tracked outside of ORM and reported annually.
 Headquarters will also run performance reports to inform national program execution. - d.
-For FY 2022, districts and divisions (for administrative appeals) will receive GRF funding based on a \$212 million to administer the national Regulatory Program.
-The FY 2022 base allocations to districts and divisions do not provide for any increases in locality pay or the general costs of doing business.
-Each district/division must manage its Regulatory Program budget carefully to ensure labor for all on-board staff is covered.
+For FY 2023, districts and divisions (for administrative appeals) will receive GRF funding based on a \$218 million to administer the national Regulatory Program.
+The FY 2023 base allocations to districts and divisions do not provide for any increases in locality pay or the general costs of doing business.
+Each district/division must manage its Regulatory Program budget carefully to ensure labor for all on-board staff is covered. - F-8.

-F-8.
 Reallocation.
-There are no restrictions on district reallocation of funding among the Permit, Compliance, Enforcement, and district Appeals accounts, with spending limitations for Compliance and Enforcement detailed in F-11c and F-11e below.
+There are no restrictions on district reallocation of funding among the Permit, Compliance, Enforcement, and district Appeals accounts, with spending limitations for Compliance and Enforcement detailed in F-10i and F-10c below.
+Also note the requirement for prior approval when moving funds identified in item F-10j.
 Also note the requirement for prior approval when moving funds in identified in item F-11f.
 In consultation with Headquarters, a division may reallocate up to 10% of a district's annual allocation to other districts within its division (see the 6 Mar 2012 memorandum "Delegated Authority to Reallocate up to 10% of a District's Annual Regulatory Allocation").
 Reallocations will be limited to short-term current FY labor needs and will not result in establishing new GRF distribution baselines for the involved districts for future FYs.
 Please note this is not the same as re-baselining.
 Re-baselining is a more labor-intensive process requiring division approval and coordination with Headquarters including a detailed plan with current and future workload projections, performance, staffing, and historic budget information.
 The plan should support the re-baseline recommendations provided to Headquarters for review and approval.